Types of Braces

 The brackets are bonded to the tooth surface with a glue-like material and sometimes metal bands are used on the back teeth.
 Arch wires are placed inside the brackets and are made of a heat-activated nickel-titanium source that can become warm due to the temperature in the mouth, which allows it to apply constant pressure on the teeth as well as when the arch wires are adjusted at the orthodontic office.

 Your orthodontist, along with their dental assistants will provide you with thorough instructions of how to properly clean your braces.
 There are many types of toothbrushes; power, manual or sonic to use that is specifically designed for orthodontic patients.
-Brushing should be conducted at least 2-3 times a day to remove plaque and maintain good oral health.
+Brushing should be conducted 3-4 times a day to remove plaque and maintain good oral health.

 It is very important to clean in between your teeth with dental floss to remove food debris.
 Oral irrigators may also be recommended to remove food debris and irrigate the gum tissue to remove odor-causing bacteria.

 Your mouth will be sensitive the first day or two after having braces placed, we recommend eating softer foods during this time.
 Chewing will help to reduce the level of discomfort; however, eat food that has a softer texture.

 - Pasta and Rice

 - Soft sandwiches like Peanut butter & Jelly